 In 2015, Redmon J et al. Proposed the YOLO network, which is characterized by combining the candidate box generation and classification regression into a single step.
-When predicting, the feature map is divided into 7x7 cells, and each cell is predicted, which greatly reduces the calculation complexity.
-Accelerate the speed of target detection, frame rate up to 45 fps!
+Proposed architecture accelerated the speed of target detection, frame rate up to 45 fps!
+When predicting, the feature map is divided into 7x7 cells, and each cell is predicted, which significantly reduces the calculation complexity.

-Finally, in April 2018, the author released the third version of YOLOv3.The mAP-50 on the COCO dataset was increased from 44.0% of YOLOv2 to 57.9%.
-Compared with RetinaNet with 61.1% mAP, RetinaNet has an input size of 500.
-In the case of × 500, the detection speed is about 98 ms/frame, while YOLOv3 has a detection speed of 29 ms/frame when the input size is 416 × 416.
+Finally, in April 2018, the author released the third version of YOLOv3.The mAP-50 on the COCO dataset increased from 44.0% of YOLOv2 to 57.9%.
+Compared with RetinaNet with 61.1% mAP, RetinaNet by default has an input size of 500x500.
+In this case, the detection speed is about 98 ms/frame, while YOLOv3 has 29 ms/frame when the input size is 416x416.